01-Sia/MACROVESICULAR-STEATOSIS-DETECTION-AND-QUANTIFICATION-USING-ViT/README.md

 ## Model
 - We employed vision transformers, a state-of-the-art deep learning architecture, for the detection of macrovesicular steatosis in H&E stained histological images of human liver.
 Vision transformers are known for their ability to capture long-range dependencies in images, making them well-suited for analyzing complex structures such as those found in liver histology.

--The vision transformer model was trained on a dataset of annotated histological images, focusing on identifying regions of interest (ROIs) corresponding to macrovesicular steatosis.
+- The vision transformer model was trained on a dataset of annotated histological images, focusing on identifying regions of interest (ROIs) corresponding to macrovesicular steatosis.
 The training process involved optimizing the model's parameters using a combination of labeled data and a suitable loss function, such as binary cross-entropy or focal loss.

 #### A. DATASET